 The friends walked behind the bar, arriving at the car.
 They climbed into Todd’s black SUV, as Jason didn’t feel comfortable behind the wheel.
 He had drunk his share on this particular evening.
 Todd, having his normal light night of drinking, drove his friend home.
 The conversation over Anna continued, as they drove through the empty streets.
 Todd discussed his discomfort around giving away his phone number.
 Given the circumstances of the previous night, he still didn’t feel good about the action.
 Jason took his usual approach to the situation, speaking on what he knew to be true, presenting his logical conclusion.
 Jason gave his perspective, that his friend had done nothing inappropriate by providing Anna his number.
 He calmly reminded Todd of Lindsey’s trip with her boyfriend.
 If she was getting on a plane the next morning with another guy, how was Todd in the wrong.
 After all, Todd had simply given away his phone number.
-Todd pondered the statement, while they drove into the cold night.
+He pondered the statement, as they drove into the cold night.

 There seemed to be truth in Jason’s conclusions.
 As Todd wondered to himself about misjudging the circumstances surrounding his relationship with Linsey.
 They wound through the hills above town.
 Reaching the home of Jason’s parents not long after departing from the Dragon.
-It was an easy place for Jason to spend the night, saving Todd from driving the hour round trip to Jason’s home.
+It was an easy place for Jason to spend the night, saving Todd from driving the hour round trip to his home.
 Todd pulled into the relatively short driveway of the medium sized country house.
 They had a landscaped yard for kids to play and family barbeques to be enjoyed.
-Though it wasn’t Jason’s childhood home, Todd had spent plenty of evenings gathered at the warm household.
+Though it wasn’t Jason’s childhood home, Todd had spent plenty of evenings gathered at the warm place.
 The two childhood friends said goodnight, planning to speak again in the next couple days.
 Todd watched his buddy open the front door and disappear behind it, before pulling out of the driveway.
 He didn’t live far from the parents of Jason.
-Todd wound through some backroads and within minutes pulled into the garage of his townhome.
+He wound through some backroads and within minutes pulled into the garage of his townhome.

-Sleep didn’t come easy while tossing around the conversation with Jason.
+Sleep didn’t come easy, while tossing around the conversation with Jason.
 It was difficult to disagree with the points his friend was making.
 Todd could easily be hoping for something with Lindsey that just wasn’t going to happen.
 Meanwhile, there was someone who had walked up and been interested in getting to know him at the least.
 The situation was unique for Todd and he wondered about navigating unfamiliar territory.
 He had never really been the kind who dated multiple people at one time.
 He didn’t want to get involved in a complicated situation that could follow.
 While making a decision in his head, some peace came to his mind.
 Todd closed his eyes for the final time.
 The tossing and turning slowed as sleep began taking over his night.
 The next time Todd looked at his nightstand clock, the neon numbers read 7:00 am.
 It was his natural time of crawling out of bed to start the day.
 Todd pushed open the drapes, which held the exterior neighboring lights out of his room.
 The sun was still below the horizon on the mid-winter morning.
 He meandered into the master bathroom to shower off the previous night and began the day anew.

 As Todd had begun many mornings, he went for a drive.
 The morning journey found him bending around two lane country roads.
 After twenty minutes of weaving through corners, Todd would find himself in line for coffee.
 The sun began to rise halfway into his drive.
 Todd looked around at the sun gleaning off the frozen fields.
 He was immersed in a valley of family farms.
 The three small towns that spotted the valley were one stop light kind of towns.
 Todd enjoyed living in such a town, where neighbors said hello, and the feeling of community surrounded the residents.
 Even with relative close proximity to a major city, the city provided the small-town atmosphere.
 Todd was comfortable in the place he was choosing to live.
 He remembered looking for his first home a few years back.
 The decision had dwindled down to a couple options.
 One townhome would have provided more of a bustling atmosphere, closer to the center of suburban sprawl, while the home he occupied was across a valley of farmland from the nearby cities.
 Todd entered into another small town along his morning drive for coffee, as he turned up the radio of the SUV.